Chris Barnes (musician): Lyrics

+Barnes assessed his emotional approach to writing lyrics that pertain to the topic of death.
+He described people forcing themselves to not think of death because "it's the most horrifying experience in life" and it makes them do more with life.
+On two or three people who asked if his lyrics were metaphors, he said "I find this to be about lifestyle, more than it is about death."
+He said he writes from the standpoint of sitting in the darkness by oneself alone at night, thinking about what the last moment of being alive is like.

+According to Barnes, he did not write for shock value, as he felt that shock alone did not work, but instead wrote to evoke emotions like fear.
+He explained that he felt that it was exciting, interesting and matched the band's extreme music.
+"Entrails Ripped From a Virgin's Cunt" from Tomb of the Mutilated is considered one of his more extreme lyrical pieces, with Metal Hammer calling the line "mutilated with a machete" one of the song's "more upbeat, uplifting moments."

-Barnes said the controversy surrounding his lyrics on early Cannibal Corpse releases nearly got him shot and killed when gang members stormed the band's tour bus before a 1994 concert in Los Angeles.
-He recalled, "Some gang members came on the bus and told me they didn't like my lyrics.
-One of them had just got out of San Quentin, and he had a .38 [caliber] stuffed into his belt lining.
-He said, "We're gonna kill you if you keep writing about this stuff."
-I just tried to talk to him calmly and say, "Hey, I respect your opinion," but it was pretty scary.
-Luckily, we had a really good tour manager, who somehow got those guys off the bus."
+Barnes said the controversy surrounding his lyrics on early Cannibal Corpse releases nearly got him shot and killed before a 1994 concert in Los Angeles.
+He recalled gang members storming the band's tour bus, one of whom had just gotten out of San Quentin and had a .38 caliber stuffed into his belt lining.
+The gang member said "We're gonna kill you if you keep writing about this stuff", and Barnes tried to talk to him calmly and said "Hey, I respect your opinion" before their tour manager got the gang members off the bus.

+Impact

-Legacy
+Legacy and influence

 Barnes is recognized by some as "one of the first real guttural death metal vocalists."
 In 2024, Will Hodgkinson of The Times named Barnes as one of the best voices in heavy metal, and noted that there exist "entire YouTube compilations dedicated to [his] signature “eee” squeal."
 Previously in 2015, Joe Davita of Loudwire joked: "We never claimed that Chris Barnes was a well-adjusted man."
-Barnes himself commented: "I'm very proud of everything I did.
-I stand by it, and it's really held the test of time as far as good death metal goes.
-I think that it will continue to be thought of as one of the purest moments of death metal history, those first [Cannibal Corpse] records I was involved with."
+Barnes himself expressed pride in everything he did, and he thought the first Cannibal Corpse records he was involved with "will continue to be thought of as one of the purest moments of death metal history".